Jon Bellion: Beautiful Mind Records

+2024–present: Father Figure

+In May 2024, Bellion was interviewed by YouTuber George Janko, where he confirmed that he was about three months into producing his first solo album since Glory Sound Prep.
+He also revealed that he had paid himself out of his touring contract with Live Nation.

+On September 17, 2024, Bellion posted an image of a link to his social media accounts.
+The linked website plays a 14-minute, behind-the-scenes video teasing the production of a new song called "Kid Again".
+The video also reveals that Bellion's recording contract with Visionary had been reversed.

+On September 25, 2024, Bellion revealed that "Kid Again" would release on September 27.
+The song was Bellion's first solo release in nearly 6 years, and first release as a primary artist in three years since "I Feel It", his collaboration with Burna Boy.

+On March 17, 2025, Bellion announced that “Wash” would release March 21 as a single from his next album.
+The song released with an accompanying music video shot in Iceland.
+A downloadable version of the song was shared with fans on Bellion's email list and forum, beautifulmind.club, two days prior to the song's release.
+Bellion revealed on his X account that the new album was called Father Figure.

+After the album's tracklist and cover art were revealed, its opening track "Horoscope" was released as a single on April 18.
+The song features Pharrell Williams, who was a major influence of Bellion's.
+On May 23 Jon released "Why" featuring Luke Combs that was written 48 hours before the birth of Jon's first of his 3 sons.

+On June 4, Bellion released Father Figure.

 Influences

 Bellion has stated on multiple occasions that Kanye West is one of his biggest inspirations.
 "I loved everything but it was Kanye West who really changed everything for me."
 Bellion has also stated that he was inspired by Eminem, Pharrell Williams, Coldplay, John Mayer, André 3000, and Paul Simon.
 Bellion has also made it known that he is a big fan of J Dilla and animated film studio Pixar, drawing inspiration from the musician and computer animation film studio for both The Definition and The Human Condition.
 Bellion explains that he loves how Pixar movies are "simple yet presented in a way that is groundbreaking".
-Bellion credits much of his musical development and success to his bandmates whom he met while in college, expressing his love for them in his "Beautiful Mind Documentary" stating, "everybody in my band has taught me something, and has gotten me to where I am because of them" continuing "I surround myself with people better than me at something, you will very rarely see somebody around me, especially musically, who I don't look up to".
+Bellion credits much of his musical development and success to his bandmates whom he met while in college, expressing his love for them in his Beautiful Mind documentary, stating, "everybody in my band has taught me something, and has gotten me to where I am because of them" continuing "I surround myself with people better than me at something, you will very rarely see somebody around me, especially musically, who I don't look up to".

 Personal life

-Bellion announced that he was married during the early months of 2018.
-His song "Conversations with My Wife" from his 2018 album Glory Sound Prep alluded to his marriage and its attributes, leading his fanbase to question the relationship status that Bellion seldom discussed publicly.